t3nGri/WebRTC-React.js-Multiple-talking-platform-with-rooms/README.md

 I tried to create a Multiple talking website with rooms

-You mustn't run to start "npm start", it doesn't work Platform works with node(server.js), I rooted localhost:8080 to react build files.
+You mustn't run to start "npm start", it doesn't work, Platform works with node(server.js), I rooted localhost:8080 to react build files.

 START with write on terminal `node server.js` ****